A Week in Mexico City Part 1: Makers

 Based in Oaxaca for the better part of two years, Cass finally ventures to the metropolis of Mexico City to meet makers, ride with newfound friends, and get a taste of what this unexpectedly bicycle-friendly city has to offer bikepackers.
 Check out part one of this photo journal here…

 Whenever I visit a city for the first time, especially a capital, I invariably try to make sense of it from the perspective of a cyclist, or better still, from the comfort of my own saddle.
-Because bikes are a universal language that I love to speak, I’ll try and gain a deeper understanding of the life within its streets by meeting up with fellow cyclists who can help interpret them for me.
+And because bikes are a universal language that I love to speak, I’ll try and gain a deeper understanding of the life within its streets by meeting up with fellow cyclists who can help interpret them for me.
 Likely, I’ll make a beeline for bike shops; the more characterful the better.
 If there are framebuilders or bag makers around, I’ll also see if they have time to accommodate me.

 Cycling for transportation is a passion, so I’ll also try and gain a feel for its bike infrastructure and those who use it, both within the city itself and its fringes.
 Even if there’s little chance I’ll ever put down roots there, I always have the same litmus test that I ask myself: could I live here car-free without risking life and limb, get around with my 9-year-old son, and ride to trails from my front door?